Ash Wednesday—Applied Every Day

 Jesus refused to commend any religious activity that was not an expression of character.
 (Tweet that.)

-I think it’s ironic that the ashes are applied to the forehead on Ash Wednesday.
+I think it’s appropriate that the ashes are applied to the forehead on Ash Wednesday.

 Because only with a renewed mind every day comes a new life.

-Adapted from Wayne Stiles, Going Places with God: A Devotional Journey Through the Lands of the Bible (Ventura, CA: Regal, 2006), p.
-92. Used by permission.
+This post is adapted from Wayne’s book, Going Places with God: A Devotional Journey Through the Lands of the Bible.